 The graduate certificate may only be pursued on a part-time basis.

 Applicants must hold a baccalaureate degree from an accredited institution and have earned a GPA of 3.00 or higher in the last 60 credits.
-In addition, applicants must complete a self-assessment form, which can be obtained from the Computer Science Department.
-This form provides summary information concerning background and preparation for the program.

 Applicants must possess knowledge equivalent to that provided by the following courses: